 SAS Online Overview

-Incorporated in 1995, SAS Online Brokerage (South Asian Stocks Ltd) jumped into the Discount Broking bandwagon in April 2015 and doing fairly well.
-SAS Online offers brokerage service for stocks, futures and options on NSE, BSE and MCX exchangess.
+Incorporated in 1995, SAS Online Brokerage (South Asian Stocks Ltd.) jumped into the Discount Broking bandwagon in April 2015 and are doing fairly well since then.
+SAS Online offers brokerage service for stocks, futures, and provide options on NSE, BSE, and MCX exchanges.

-As of today, SAS online does a turnover of 7000+ Crore and claims to have 10,000 clients.
-Since the major operations are done online, without any offline support -partners or franchises, SAS Online like discount brokers offers trading at low brokerage rates.
+As of today, SAS online does a turnover of more than INR 7000 Crore and claims to have 10,000 clients.
+Since the major operations are done online, without any offline support - partners or franchises, discount brokers like SAS Online offers trading at low brokerage rates.

 SAS Online Brokerage Charges

 There are different plans that SAS Online offers including fixed brokerage plan and monthly subscription plans as shown below:

 This SAS Online trading plan offers trading at flat Rs 9 per trade irrespective of the trade size.
 The brokerage is charged as 'Rs 9 per executed order or 0.01%, whichever is lower'.
 Trading is available at BSE, NSE, and MCX stock exchanges in equity, commodities, and currency derivative segments.